Sharon Nir: Biography

 Sharon Nir was born on 3 November 1970 in Haifa.
 Nir enlisted in the Israel Defense Forces in 1989, and was assigned to the C4I Corps.
 In 1990, she became an officer and a platoon commander in the 162nd Division.
 She later became the first woman to train officers for the C4I Corps.

 In 2003, Nir was appointed to lead a new department responsible for planning and organization in the corps.
 In 2007, she was appointed commander of a Battalion in the Central Command, becoming the first woman to command an operational communications battalion.
 She commanded the battalion until 2009.
 In 2015, Nir was appointed to lead C4I's main Training Base.
 Becoming the first woman to hold the position.
-In 2016, she was made the Chief of Staff's advisor on Gender Affairs, a position she held until September of 2019.
+In 2016, she was made the Chief of Staff's advisor on Gender Affairs, a position she held until September 2019.

 On 27 August 2022, It was announced that Nir had joined Yisrael Beiteinu.
 She was placed fourth in the party's electoral slate ahead of the 2022 election to the Knesset.
 Nir was elected to the Knesset and sworn in on 15 November.

-Personal Life
+Personal life

-Nir has a Bachelor's degree in Behavioural sciences and a Master's degree in Business management, both from Ben-Gurion University.
+Nir has a Bachelor's degree in behavioural sciences and a Master's degree in business management, both from Ben-Gurion University.
 She is also a graduate of the National Security College.
-Before entering politics, Nir worked as a Lecturer for Reichman University.
+Before entering politics, Nir worked as a lecturer for Reichman University.

 Nir lives in Modi'in-Maccabim-Re'ut, and is married to Yariv Nir, who was also an officer for C4I.
 The couple has three children.